Skip to Content

 La Plata, Argentina

-María Emilia coordinates the Principles and Guidelines Initiative, part of our work on human rights and fiscal policy in Latin America.
-Her previous experience working in strategic litigation and budget analysis for social, cultural, and economic rights, allowed CESR to co-create a compendium of principles that summarize the human rights’ standards applicable to fiscal policy around the globe.
-Prior to joining CESR, she worked for ACIJ in Argentina, and has also worked as a consultant for different public institutions and NGOs, on matters of transparency, accountability, and economic and social rights.
-María Emilia holds a law degree from University of La Plata, and postgraduate degrees in Constitutional Democracy (University of Genoa) and Administrative Law (University of Buenos Aires).
-She also graduated from Columbia Law School’s LLM., where she was a Human Rights Fellow & Fulbright Scholar.
+María Emilia leads our work on fiscal justice and coordinates the Initiative for Human Rights in Fiscal Policy.
+Her previous experience working in strategic litigation and budget analysis for social, cultural, and economic rights allowed CESR to co-create a compendium of principles that summarize the human rights standards applicable to fiscal policy around the globe.
+Prior to joining CESR, she coordinated the social rights team for ACIJ, in Argentina.
+She has also worked as a consultant for different public institutions and NGOs, on matters of transparency, accountability, and economic and social rights.
+María Emilia holds a law degree from the University of La Plata.
+She is a Doctor of the science of Law (J.S.D.) from Columbia University, where she also graduated from the LL.M. program as Human Rights Fellow & Fulbright Scholar.
+She also holds postgraduate degrees in Constitutional Democracy (University of Genoa) and Administrative Law (University of Buenos Aires).

 Auska Ovando